Texas Investment Fraud Lawyers & FINRA Attorneys

 Misrepresentations Under Texas Securities Law

 Texas Securities Act, Section 4007.101 addresses misrepresentations and omissions of material facts in the sale of securities.
 Brokers and advisers are prohibited from making false statements or omitting crucial information that could affect an investor’s decision-making process.
-Texas investment fraud lawyers Bakhtiari & Harrison will work tirelessly in pursuit of your claim.
+Texas investment fraud lawyers Bakhtiari & Harrison are experienced with misreprsentations claims.
 Misrepresentations can include false claims about the financial health of a company, the risks associated with an investment, or the expected returns.

 Investors rely on accurate and complete information to make informed decisions.
 Any deviation from this standard undermines market integrity and can lead to significant investor harm.
 Violations of Texas § 4007.101 can result in civil liabilities, including rescission of transactions and monetary damages.